 1. The second sentence of the introductory paragraph will be modified as follows:

-“The broker identified below (“Broker”) wishes to access and utilize the Website; and Enron is willing to provide such access on the terms and conditions set forth herein and in the Broker Electronic Trading Agreement available on the website (the “BETA”), Enron and Broker hereby agree as follows:”
+“The broker identified below (“Broker”) wishes to access and utilize the Website; and Enron is willing to provide such access on the terms and conditions set forth herein and in the Broker Electronic Trading Agreement executed by Enron and Broker of even date with this document (the “BETA”) and which may hereinafter be available on the Website in a form similar to the form of BETA signed by the parties, Enron and Broker hereby agree as follows:”

 2. Section (3) of the second full paragraph of the Fee Agreement will be modified as follows:

 “(3) Its access to and use of the Website will be subject to the BETA.
-Prior to Broker’s first Execution (as defined in the BETA) through the Website, it will be required to indicate its agreement to the BETA by “clicking” on the designated spaces and, thereafter, any access and utilization of the Website using any of the Passwords will be governed by this Fee Agreement and the BETA.”
+At any time that the standard form of the BETA is updated, modified or otherwise revised by Enron and posted to the Website (the “Updated BETA”), prior to Broker’s first Execution (as defined in the BETA) thereafter through the Website, Broker will be required to indicate its agreement to the Updated BETA by “clicking” on the designated spaces and, thereafter, any access and utilization of the Website using any of the Passwords will be governed by this Fee Agreement and the Updated BETA.”

 3. The first sentence of the second full paragraph on the second page of the Fee Agreement (relating to the payment of the Access Fee), will be modified to reflect that the Access Fee would be due and payable “upon receipt and activation of the password and userid issued by Enron” instead of being due and payable upon the “execution of the Fee Agreement.”